-I. Each Student Has The Right To:
+Each Student Has The Right To:

-- have the opportunity for a free education in the most appropriate learning environment. - have the opportunity for freedom of speech and of the press (so long as the exercise of those rights is not disruptive). - be secure in his/her person, papers and effects against unreasonable searches and seizures and privacy in regard to his/her personal possessions, unless there is reasonable suspicion that the student is breaking state law or policy. - expect that the school will be a safe place with no fear of bodily harm. - expect an appropriate environment conducive to learning and free of sexual harassment. - not to be discriminated against on the basis of sex, race, color, creed, religion, national origin or disability. - expect to be fully informed of school rules and regulations. - expect due process in accordance with policies and procedures of the Board of Education.
-Appeals should be directed to the building principal. - students who have a grievance against the Jefferson City School District may find the provisions for filing such grievance in the policies of the Board of Education.
+- Have the opportunity for a free education in the most appropriate learning environment. - Have the opportunity for freedom of speech and of the press (so long as the exercise of those rights is not disruptive. - Be secure in his/her person, papers and effects against unreasonable searches and seizures and privacy in regard to his/her personal possessions, unless there is reasonable suspicion that the student is breaking state law or policy. - Expect the school will be a safe place with no fear of bodily harm. - Expect an appropriate environment conducive to learning and free of sexual harassment.

+- Not to be discriminated against on the basis of sex, race, color, creed, religion, national origin or disability. - Expect to be fully informed of school rules and regulations. - Expect due process in accordance with policies and procedures of the Board of Education.
+Appeals should be directed to the building principal. - Students who have a grievance against the Jefferson City School District may find the provisions for filing such grievances in the policies of the Board of Education.
 See Student Process Rights, file JFA of the Board of Education Manual.
 This grievance procedure is not applicable to situations for which other appeal and adjudication procedures are provided in state law, or in school district policies, rules and regulations.

-II.
 Each Student Has the Responsibility To:

-- know and adhere to reasonable rules and regulations established by the Jefferson City Board of Education and implemented by school faculty and staff. - respect the human dignity and worth of every other individual. - refrain from libel, slanderous, racial or sexually harassing remarks and obscenity in verbal and written expression. - study diligently and maintain the highest possible level of academic achievement. - be punctual and present in the training program. - dress and groom in a manner that meets reasonable standards of health, cleanliness, modesty and safety. - help maintain and improve the school environment, preserve school property and exercise the utmost care while using school facilities. - expect due process in accordance with policies and procedures of the Board of Education.
-Appeals should be directed to the building principal. - carry only those materials which are acceptable under the law and accept the consequences for unacceptable articles stored in one's locker.

-• act with integrity in regard to academic performance.
+- Know and adhere to reasonable rules and regulations established by the Jefferson City Board of Education and implemented by school faculty and staff. - Respect the human dignity and worth of every other individual. - Refrain from libel, slanderous, racial or sexually harassing remarks and obscenity in verbal and written expression. - Study diligently and maintain the highest possible level of academic achievement. - Be punctual and present in the training program. - Dress and groom in a manner that meets reasonable standards of health, cleanliness, modesty and safety. - Help maintain and improve the school environment, preserve school property and exercise the utmost care while using school facilities. - Expect due process in accordance with policies and procedures of the Board of Education.
+Appeals should be directed to the building principal. - Carry only those materials which are acceptable under the law and accept the consequences for unacceptable articles stored in one's locker. - Act with integrity in regard to academic performance.
 This includes not cheating on tests, doing one's own homework, and, in general, doing all work and/or assignments to the best of the student's own individual ability.

 NOTE: To review the complete Jefferson City School District Board policy, you may go to the JCPS website at www.jcschools.us.
-To review a paper copy of this policy, you may go to Nichols Career Center, Room 261.
+To review a paper copy of this policy, you may go to Nichols Career Center Main Office.